RoboJackets/robocup-software/docs/source/tutorial.rst

 Background
 ~~~~~~~~~~~

-This section is one last ROS tutorial.
+This last section introduces more concepts of ROS and our strategy.

-First, read this page and do some research if you need to to get an Understanding
+First, read this page and do some research if you need to get an understanding
 of ROS actions.
 Our strategy stack is centered around an Action Server and six
 Action Clients, each of which represent a robot on the field.

-Also take a second to understand the difference within our stack between
+Also, take a second to understand the difference between
-strategy and planning.
+strategy and planning in our stack.
 Strategy is responsible for high level decisions,
-such as where a robot should be moving to, if it should be kicking, and
+such as robot movement, kicking procedure, robot communication, and referee interaction.
-how it should react to other robots and the referee.
 Planning is responsible
-for taking the instructions from strategy and turn them into trajectories
-for a robot to follow and specific commands a physical robot can execute,
+for taking the instructions from strategy and turning them into trajectories and commands a robot can execute,
 which are relayed to our physical robots by the radio.

 The Action Server is housed by the Planner node, which is the node responsible for turning requests
-for robot actions into actual trajectories for the robot to follow.
+for robot actions into trajectories for the robot to follow.

-The Action Clients are housed in AgentActionClient nodes, which contains some
+The Action Clients are created by the AgentActionClient node which contain some
 other useful subscriptions to get information about the field and referee.

-At any given time, a given AgentActionClient is playing a single position.
+At any given time, an AgentActionClient is playing a single position.
-Take a look through ``agent_action_client.cpp`` to get an understanding of how
-that works.
-It creates a Position instance and asks said Position for its task,
+It creates a Position instance and checks for its task,
 which it then relays to the planner using ROS actions.
+Take a look through ``agent_action_client.cpp`` to get a better understanding of this process.

-As you can see, strategy decisions are delegated to the Positions.
-This makes some
+Strategy decisions are delegated to the Positions.
+This makes
 sense with respect to soccer—players play differently based on their position.

 There are three major positions: Offense, Defense, and Goalie.
 You may see